turingschool/mod-0-project-fe/section3/reflection.md

 2. Think of a web or mobile application you use regularly.
 Where is an example of a place that the developers probably use Arrays?
 Explain.

+Youtube saves videos in an array as a playlist.
+For example, the array is "videos saved for later", and the items in the array are the specific videos you choose.

 3. In your own words, explain what an Array method is.

 commands that make changes to a given array.
 Most common uses are adding/deleting a value from the front/back of an array.